Perth Stadium: Soccer

 The stadium hosted a friendly match between Perth Glory and Chelsea on 23 July 2018.

 The 2019 A-League Grand Final was played at the stadium on 19 May 2019, which was the first time Perth Glory has hosted the grand final in the League's history.
-The Grand Final broke the attendance record for an A-League finals series match.
+The Grand Final broke the attendance record for an A-League finals series match, with 56,371 spectators.
 Manchester United played two pre-season games at the stadium, one against Perth Glory on 13 July 2019 and the other against historic rival Leeds United on 17 July 2019.

-In July 2022, English Premier League clubs Manchester United, Aston Villa, Leeds United, and Crystal Palace travelled to Perth to compete in ICON - Perth's Festival of International Football.
+In July 2022, English Premier League clubs Manchester United, Aston Villa, Leeds United, and Crystal Palace travelled to Perth to compete in ICON – Perth's Festival of International Football.
 Crystal Palace played Leeds United on 22 July, and Manchester United played Aston Villa on 23 July.

 On 18 July 2023, Premier League clubs Tottenham Hotspur and West Ham United played a friendly pre-season game at Perth Stadium.
 Earlier, the latter club had played Perth Glory on 15 July.

 On 29 October 2023, Perth Stadium hosted a 2024 AFC Women's Olympic Qualifying Tournament match between the Matildas and the Philippines.
 The crowd of 59,155 was the largest attendance for a soccer match (men or women) at the stadium, and was the largest home crowd recorded for an Australian women's sports event outside of an Olympic Games or a World Cup.
 The stadium also hosted a qualifying match between Chinese Taipei and Iran on the same date.